QuCo-RAG: Quantifying Uncertainty from the Pre-training Corpus for Dynamic Retrieval-Augmented Generation: Appendix

 \subsection{Full Results for Transferability Experiments}

-Transferability across different models is crucial for practical deployment~\cite{ho2025arcmemo,10.1145/3746027.3755764}.
 Table~\ref{tab:other_models_comparison_full} presents the complete results (EM and F1) for the transferability experiments discussed in Section~\ref{sec:transferability}.
 The main paper reports only EM scores for brevity.
 Across all model families (Qwen2.5-32B, Llama-3-8B, GPT-4.1, and GPT-5-chat), QuCo-RAG consistently achieves the best performance on both metrics.
 The F1 improvements follow similar patterns to EM, confirming that QuCo-RAG's gains are robust.